AntMarras/mcpmocker/README.md

 ---

 ## Usage with stdio transport
 The `docs/` folder contains [messages.jsonl](docs/messages.jsonl), a [JSONL](https://jsonlines.org/) file with example messages.
-These can be pasted into the console as standard input for manual server interaction via stdio transport.
+These can be copy/pasted into your console as standard input for manual server interaction via stdio transport.

 ---